Dr. Beatriz Craven

 I went to Texas A&M University for my education: bachelors all the way to PhD.
 People tend to be surprised when they find out I'm an Aggie.
 It's not like I'm standing out in the street burning my bra, but I seem to give off a liberal vibe.
 I pride myself in my capacity to empathize with and connect to people with all kinds of perspectives and experiences.
 I think the environments I grew up in helped enormously in my capacity to not judge people.
 I am capable of seeing past the exterior and witnessing the complexities that make us human.
 My formal training through Texas A&M taught me to think with a scientifically-minded lens that I'm very thankful for.
 That's why everything we do at Modern Therapy is grounded in empirically validated approaches even though we show up as our super personable, authentic, and open selves that feels like talking to a trusted friend.
 During my graduate school years I couldn't help but feel that the research supported interventions weren't enough.
 Sure, they helped tame symptoms which was huge, particularly in the immediate moment, but my intuition told me it was something very different that produced the deep, profound change I saw in my clients.
 It was the relationship.
 It was the way my client's could express themselves within the non-judgmental, exploration-friendly space I provided.
 My clients knew I cared for them deeply and they trusted me with the most hidden parts of themselves.
 Somewhere within our relationship my clients were able to explore new ways of relating to themselves and others.
 The work and process would allow them to free themselves from old patterns, scars, and self-defeating beliefs that had followed them for decades.
 My intuition turned into an in-depth study of person-centered therapy and existential-humanistic therapy.
 I sought additional post-doctoral training and supervision from master clinicians that knew the art of therapy: how to "be" with another person.
 How to attune to them in a very special way that's capable of bringing forth all kinds of insights that benefit them in life and relationships.
 I'm thankful for the balance I have in art and science.

 I believe the relationship you have with your therapist can bring about life altering insight and perspective.
-It's why I truly dedicate myself to my clients.
+It's why I truly dedicate myself to my clients and only hire the most passionate, intelligent, and committed therapists out there.
 I trust the special role that a therapist is in a person's life.
 I'm committed to looking out for you, helping you see and gain new understanding, and challenge you to move with and through the barriers that keep you.
 You can count on me to be real with you from a genuinely supportive, smart, and non-judgmental place.